What age is considered a toddler?

 - Enable them to accomplish things on their own: Encourage your toddler's independence by allowing them to make basic decisions and participate actively in age-appropriate activities like feeding and dressing themselves.

-- Validate their sentiments: Toddlers need to feel protected, both physically and emotionally, according to Peters, since they are encountering so many new things for the first time.
-They should not be embarrassed of their sentiments or behaviour.
+- Validate their sentiments: Toddlers need to feel protected, both physically and emotionally, since they are encountering so many new things for the first time.
+They should not be embarrassed by their sentiments or behaviour.
 Instead, affirming your child's emotions shows them that you understand them and fosters an emotional bond.

 - Have patience with them: As difficult as it might be at times, experts encourage parents to remember that their child's behaviour is not personal—it is just them observing the world and attempting to make sense of it.